 Per serving: Calories 370, Total Fat 16 g, Carbohydrates 47 g, Protein 13 g

-Save to Pinterest Serve these nachos hot and enjoy them with your favorite dips.
+Serve these nachos hot and enjoy them with your favorite dips.
 Quick cleanup and happy faces guaranteed.

 Recipe FAQs